 - What benefits do those features provide?

-If you’d like to talk to us more about animation, or any other kind of video your organisation may require, do not hesitate to get in touch.
+If you’d like to talk to us more about animation, or any other kind of video your organisation may require, just send us an email.